 The best way to find the right life insurance policy for you is to compare policies from different companies.
 Of course, don’t just go with the first company you come across – take the time to compare details across policies and find the one that’s right for you.

 Once you’ve narrowed down your options, get quotes from at a minimum of three companies and compare rates.
-Be sure to ask about discounts, too, since some companies offer discounts to seniors who purchase life insurance policies.
+Be sure to ask about discounts, too, since some companies offer discounts to seniors who purchase life insurance policies (especially if they have good credit scores).

 And finally, you can work with an independent insurance agent who can help you find the best policy for your needs.
 By taking these steps, you can ensure that you have the coverage you need at a price you can afford.